kurocha/tagged-format/exporters/Blender/README.md

 Blender Exporter
 ================

-* Author: Samuel G. D. Williams (<http://www.oriontransfer.co.nz>)
-* Copyright (C) 2010, 2011 Samuel G. D. Williams.
-* Released under the MIT license.

-The Blender Exporter provides a text based exporter for the TMF file format.
+The Blender Exporter provides a script to export Mesh data to Tagged Format text.

 Install
 -------

 From within Blender, click `File` -> `User Preferences`.
 On the window that opens, select the `Addons` tab.
-At the bottom of that window, click `Install Addon...` and find the file `io_tagged_model_format.py` which is included as part of the Blender exporter.
+At the bottom of that window, click `Install Addon...` and find the file `io_tagged_format.py` which is included as part of the Blender exporter.
 Once the addon has been installed, enable it by checking the checkbox on the right hand side.
 Finally, click `Save As Default` otherwise the plugin will not be loaded again when you restart Blender.

 Export
 ------

 To export a mesh, make sure it is the currently selected mesh.
-Then, select `File` -> `Export` -> `Tagged Model Format (.tagged-model-format)`.
+Then, select `File` -> `Export` -> `Tagged Format (.tft)`.

 The exporter currently supports exporting multiple objects.
 Each object has vertices exported as either `3p3n2m` or `3p3n` format.